WPSwitzerland/plugin-boilerplate-psr/README.md

     - *AUTHOR_URI* is the address of your website.
     - *AUTHOR_EMAIL* is your email address.
     - *TEXT_DOMAIN* is the text domain which you're using for translations.
 This should match the folder name of the plugin; lowercase and featuring underscores instead of spaces. (``my_plugin``)
-    - *PLUGIN_DOMAIN* is the slug of the plugin: for example, this repository's slug is *wpswitzerland/wp-plugin-default*.
+    - *PLUGIN_DOMAIN* is the slug of the plugin: for example, this repository's slug is *wpswitzerland/plugin-boilerplate-psr*.
     - *PLUGIN_PREFIX* is a unique prefix applied to function names, so that there is no conflict with other functions in the global namespace.
 This should ideally match the folder name of the plugin.  (``my-plugin``)
 7. Replace the namespace ``AUTHOR_NAMESPACE\PLUGIN_NAMESPACE`` in ``Classes/Plugin.php`` with your own namespace.
 I recommend using your own unique vendor prefix for the top-level namespace in all of your plugins, and the name of the plugin for the second-level namespace.
 Both of these namespace parts should be in [PascalCase](https://en.wikipedia.org/wiki/PascalCase).
-(For example, the namespace for the example code would be ``Wpswitzerland\WpPluginDefault``.)
+(For example, the namespace for the example code would be ``Wpswitzerland\PluginBoilerplatePsr``.)
 8. Use and maintain the version number according to the specifications explained at http://semver.org/.
 This is *essential*, so that you (and the plugin users) can manage plugin usage.
 9. Check and replace the PHP version number *5.3* and the WordPress version number *4.7* in the main plugin file and in the ``composer.json`` file, according to your own plugin's requirements.
     - As this code uses [PHP namespaces](http://php.net/manual/en/language.namespaces.php), the code will only work in PHP 5.3 or newer.
 Bear in mind that WordPress officially [still supports servers using PHP 5.2.4](https://wordpress.org/about/requirements/), so the version control code in the main plugin file ensures that your plugin won't break older environments.
 (It will automatically refuse to be activated.)
 10. ``README.txt`` is the file which the WordPress Plugin Repository uses.
 It is essential that you correctly maintain the *Requires at least*, *Tested up to* and *Stable tag* information whenever you make any changes, and it is also essential that you maintain the changelog.
 (Newest entries at the top.)
 [This reference guide](https://wordpress.org/plugins/about/svn/) to the WordPress SVN provides full information.
 11. If you need to refer to the instance returned by the ``get_instance`` function in your code, then you can assign the return value of this function to a uniquely-named global variable.
-E.g. for the example code, ``$wp_plugin_default = wp_plugin_default_get_instance()`` or ``$wpswitzerland_wp_plugin_default = wp_plugin_default_get_instance()``.
+E.g. for the example code, ``$plugin_boilerplate_psr = plugin_boilerplate_psr_get_instance()`` or ``$wpswitzerland_plugin_boilerplate_psr = plugin_boilerplate_psr_get_instance()``.
 Be very careful when naming this variable and avoid conflicts with any other PHP variables.

 ## Changelog

+### 3.0.0
+* Rework code to better adhere to OOP principles.
+* Hooking, filtering and function calls should ideally no longer be applied in the ``__construct`` function.
+See [Tom McFarlin's blog post](https://tommcfarlin.com/wordpress-plugin-constructors-hooks/) which details the reasons.
+This requirement is, however, not enforced in the repository code.
+* Renamed repository to ``plugin-boilerplate-psr``, which more accurately describes the basis of the repository.

 ### 2.3.2
 * Update README.txt with markers.